pacificclimate/pdp/CONTRIBUTING.rst

     docker run -e APP_ROOT=<url> -e DATA_ROOT=<url> ...

-Default values are provided for the majority of these variables in the template file ``pdp_config.j2``.
+Default values are provided for the majority of these variables in the environment file ``pdp/config.env``.
 Those that do not have default values and must be specified by the user are marked with an asterisk (*).
 Environment variables defined at runtime will overwrite any previously existing ones.

-pdp_config.j2
+pdp/config.env
-"""""""""""""
+""""""""""""""

 | ``APP_ROOT``
 | The root location URL where the data portal will be exposed in the form ``<docker_host>:<port>``.
 Default port is 8080.